ruhi96/noteapp/README.md

 2. Go to [Render Dashboard](https://dashboard.render.com/)
 3. New → Blueprint
 4. Connect your GitHub repo
-5. Add environment variables:
+5. Add environment variables (see table below for all required variables)
-   - `SUPABASE_URL`: Your Supabase project URL
-   - `SUPABASE_KEY`: Your Supabase anon key
-   - `FIREBASE_SERVICE_ACCOUNT`: Single-line JSON string from Step 1
 6. Click **Apply**

 #### Option B: Manual Setup